Taurasi re-signs in Phoenix while Clark heads to Washington - WHIZ News

 “Alysha Clark is the ultimate competitor and winner.
 She is able to impact the game at both ends of the court as well as provide incredible leadership in the locker room,” Mystics coach and GM Mike Thibault said.
 “There aren’t many players as well-respected around the league as she is.
 She contributes to every phase of the game — an All-Defensive Team player, a league leader in 3-point shooting, a terrific passer and post-up threat.
 She perfectly fits our style of play.
 Her new teammates and staff are excited to get on the court with her soon!”

-Cheyenne Parker is coming off a career season where she averaged 13.4 points, 6.4 rebounds and 1.3 steals per game for Chicago.
+Cheyenne Parker is coming off a career season in which she averaged 13.4 points, 6.4 rebounds and 1.3 steals per game for Chicago.
 She started 13 of the 20 games she played in.

 “We targeted Cheyenne for two reasons: one, her ability to finish at the rim, and two, her ability to knock down the 3,” Atlanta coach Nicki Collen said.
 “Cheyenne has shown growth in her game year after year and we believe will only continue to get better.
 Her toughness, desire to compete, and her joyful attitude will only strengthen our roster.
 I’m thrilled she chose Atlanta.”

 Lavender was acquired by the Fever via trade from Chicago on Aug.
-28, along with a second and third round draft pick in this year’s draft.
+28, along with second and third-round picks in this year’s draft.

-“We are extremely excited to officially welcome Jantel to our team,” Vice President of Basketball Operations and General Manager Tamika Catchings said.
-“Her experience on championship caliber teams and the energy that she portrays both on and off the floor will be vital to our team.
-She will be huge in our evolvement to a Championship team.”
+“We are extremely excited to officially welcome Jantel to our team,” Indiana vice president of basketball operations and general manager Tamika Catchings said.
+“Her experience on championship-caliber teams and the energy that she portrays both on and off the floor will be vital to our team.”

 The 6-foot-4 forward underwent surgery on the fifth metatarsal in her left foot before last season and missed the year.
 She signed a multiyear deal Monday.